 Love and Empathy

-Preschoolers epitomize the exuberance of childhood, bringing the same enthusiasm from play to personal relationships.
+Preschoolers bring the same enthusiasm from play to personal relationships.
 They are warm and affectionate, and may try to engage you in some laughter with jokes.
 Children are learning to seek adult approval rather than please themselves.
 At this age, you may see conflicts between loving others, wanting to please them, and loving oneself.

 It is important for children to learn about empathy.
 Empathy develops slowly over the first several years before the child heads off to school.
 True understanding of empathy however, may not develop until around age 4 when the child realizes that other people have feelings too.